11rls11/ITESM-ICS-Schedule-Generator/README.md

 - **Class duration dates** *(a period or more, skipping TEC Weeks in between periods of Not-TEC-Week classes, vacational periods, holidays, etc. Are also skipped)*
 - **Locations** *(Classrooms, Areas, Remote/Online, etc.)*

-Using this information, it creates events in iCalendar (.ics) format that you can import into calendar applications like Google Calendar, Outlook, or your mobile device's calendar.
+Using this information, it creates events in iCalendar (.ics) with file names ending with P1, P2 or P3, dependent of the period the class goes through (with the exception of TEC Weeks), format that you can import into calendar applications like Google Calendar, Outlook, or your mobile device's calendar.

 ---